openstack-archive/tricircle/README.md

 * **Juno pachtes installation step by step**

 1. Node1
-  - Patches for Nova - instance_mapping_uuid_patch

-    This patch is to make the Nova proxy being able to translate the cascading level VM's uuid to cascadede level VM's uuid

-    Navigate to the folder
-    ```
-    cd ./tricircle/juno-patches/nova/instance_mapping_uuid_patch
-    ```
-    follow README.md instruction to install the patch

-  - Patches for Cinder - Volume/SnapShot/Backup UUID mapping patch

-    This patch is to make the Cinder proxy being able to translate the cascading level (Volume/Snapshot/backup)'s uuid to cascaded level (Volume/Snapshot/backup)'s uuid

-    Navigate to the folder
-    ```
-    cd ./tricircle/juno-patches/cinder/uuid-mapping-patch
-    ```
-    follow README.md instruction to install the patch

   - Patches for Neutron - neutron_cascading_l3_patch

     This patch is to enable cross cascaded OpenStack L3 routing over extra route.The mapping between cascaded OpenStack and it's onlink external network which is used for GRE tunneling data path